kkinnear/zprint/README.md

 are not "body" functions.
 You would configure this value only if you wanted "arg" type functions to have a different indent from "body" type functions.
 It is configured by `:style :community`.

+#### :indent-only? <text style="color:#A4A4A4;"><small>false</small></text>

+Do not add or remove newlines.
+Just indent the lines that are there and regularize whitespace.
+The `:fn-map` which gives formatting and indentation information about different functions is ignored.
+The default indentation is flow, however based on the value of the `:indent-only-style`, a hang will be used in some situations.
+See `:indent-only-style` below for details.

+#### :indent-only-style <text style="color:#A4A4A4;"><small>:input-hang</small></text>

+Controls how `:indent-only` indents a list.
+If the value is `:input-hang`, then if the input is formatted as a hang, it will indent the list as a hang.
+The input is considered to be formatted as a hang if the first two elements of the list are on the same line, and the third element of the list is on the second line aligned with the second element.
+The determination of alignment is not affected by the appearance of comments.

 #### :hang-size <text style="color:#A4A4A4;"><small>100</small></text>